Ex Astris Scientia

 A: There are two theories.
 "Ex Astris Scientia" might be inspired by the motto of Apollo 13, "Ex Luna, Scientia" - an obvious choice.
 Another possibility is that it was derived from "Ex Scientia Tridens" ("from knowledge sea power"), which happens to be the motto of the US Naval Academy - another clear parallel.

-A: Here are the most recent statistics.
+A: Here are the Site Statistics.

 Q: How many people are in the team that maintains EAS?

+The research and preparation for many articles was done by Jörg Hillebrand.
 The Starfleet Museum, as a distinct sub-site, was created by Masao Okazaki, the ASDB is the work of a group of individuals listed on the project's About Us page, and the works in the Fan Fiction section were penned by various people that are far more capable writers than I would be.

 Q: I know a lot about Trek and I'm experienced in web design too.
 How can I join the EAS team?